April 1, 2025

 We'll start with some historical context.
 Back in 2018, we built Descript as an Electron application — same as web apps like Slack, Figma, and Notion.

 Using Electron allowed us to power our user interface with well-known web technologies while retaining access to low-level native C/C++ libraries like FFMPEG/libav for processing media files and SQLite for storing local state.
-It served us well for six years.
+This approach enhanced speed and performance while serving us well for six years.

 To make Descript work in browsers, we had to remove those dependencies on native libraries and rebuild key pieces of our media engine from the ground up.